YajingHao/ZetaSuite/README.md

   4) Using the SVM curve to filter the genes which is more similar with the negative control.(option command, default:yes)
   5) Event Coverage to calculate the Zeta value.
   6) Draw screen strength curve based on the internal negative control.

+# If the input is already normalized matrix.
+The normalization means the values are comparable between different events.
+The users can directly using ZetaSuite to calculate the acumulation strength.
+Run ZetaSuit_norm.sh.
+  ZetaSuit_norm.sh'steps are similar with ZetaSuit_norm.sh, except step2.

 # following steps were decided by the users.
   1) Based on the screen strength curve, users can choose the different cut-off.